Get

 Conclusion

-If you’re a dog parent, you know how hard it can sometimes be to take care of a pet.
-Training, regular exercises, mental stimulation, and grooming sure do take time and effort.
-That’s probably why 65% of American households only own one doggo.
-That said, if you’re ready to put extra work in to raise two or three dogs, we salute you!
+If you’re a dog parent, you know how hard it can be to care for a pet.
+Training, regular exercises, mental stimulation, and grooming take time and effort.
+That’s probably why 65% of American households only own one dog.
+However, if you’re ready to put in the extra work to raise two or three dogs, we salute you!

-But first, make sure your four-legged buds are vaccinated and registered.
+However, you must ensure your four-legged friends are vaccinated and registered.
 Next, check the local laws to see what the government has to say about owning multiple dogs.
-Chances are that local authorities don’t allow more than 2–3 dogs in a single household.
-If that’s the case, knowing in advance will help sort things out swiftly.
+Chances are that the local authorities in your area don’t allow more than three or four dogs in a single household.

 Featured Image Credit: LightField Studios, Shutterstock